This article looks at managing services on Linux servers. I will focus on the command line, and on the

 # systemctl list-units --type=service | head -3 atd.service loaded active running Job spooling tools auditd.service loaded active running Security Auditing Service avahi-daemon.service loaded active running Avahi mDNS/DNS-SD Stack

-You can list services that have a “failed” status using the
+You can list services with a “failed” status using the

 # systemctl list-units --type=service --state=failed UNIT LOAD ACTIVE SUB DESCRIPTION ● cpanel_php_fpm.service loaded failed failed FPM service for cPanel Daemons ● cphulkd.service loaded failed failed cPanel brute force detector services